karlo-babic/paradigms-py/5-Programming-Styles-in-Practice.md

 ## 10. The Bulletin Board Style (Publish-Subscribe)
 This style represents the logical endpoint of loose coupling.
 In the **Letterbox** style, components were decoupled but still had to know *who* to send a message to.
 In the **Bulletin Board** style, this link is broken completely.

 Entities in this system never communicate directly.
-Instead, they use a central infrastructure—the "Bulletin Board" or **Event Manager**.
+Instead, they use a central infrastructure - the "Bulletin Board" or **Event Manager**.
 *   If an entity wants to do something, it **subscribes** to a specific event type (e.g., "I want to know when a file is loaded").
 *   If an entity has information or has finished a task, it **publishes** an event (e.g., "A file has been loaded, here is the path").